postsharp/Metalama.Documentation/content/conceptual/aspects/advising/introducing-members.md

 Implement the template in your aspect class and annotate it with the <xref:Metalama.Framework.Aspects.TemplateAttribute?text=[Template]> custom attribute.
 The template does not need to have the final signature.

 ### Step 2.
-Invoke IAdviceFactory.Introduce*
+Invoke AdviserExtensions.Introduce*

 In your implementation of the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method, call one of the following methods and store the return value in a variable:

-- <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceMethod*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IMethodBuilder>
+- <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceMethod*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IMethodBuilder>
-- <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceProperty*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IPropertyBuilder>
+- <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceProperty*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IPropertyBuilder>
-- <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceEvent*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IEventBuilder>
+- <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceEvent*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IEventBuilder>
-- <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceField*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IFieldBuilder>
+- <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceField*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IFieldBuilder>

 A call to one of these methods creates a member by default that has the same characteristics as the template (name, signature, etc.), taking into account the properties of the <xref:Metalama.Framework.Aspects.TemplateAttribute?text=[Template]> custom attribute.